 Can we have the two different subnets of AWS NSv in different Availability zone?
 The subnets associated with the VPC need to be in the same Availability Zone if not they do not show up during configuration.

 Can I upgrade Gen6 NSv’s to Gen7 NSv models?
-No. The current release SonicOSX 7.0.0 does not support upgrade from Gen6 model to Gen7 models
+With the release SonicOS/X 7.0.1 you upgrade from Gen6 model to Gen7 models using Secure Upgrade program.

 Can I operate Gen6 NSv’s on Policy Mode?
 No. Gen6 NSv only supports classic mode.